 Combining Klonopin use with other substance abuse will result in disaster, as the dangers of both substances will be combined

-As with many prescription abuse situations, sometimes Klonopin abuse results from an attempt to self-medicate.
-This may happen when a person has an undiagnosed mental health issue, such as anxiety disorder.
-Leaving anxiety disorder untreated is dangerous and unhealthy, but risking the addiction of Klonopin by becoming dependent on this drug to deal with the mental illness has greater risks.
+Sometimes people misuse Klonopin in an attempt to self-medicate.
+This may happen when a person has an undiagnosed mental health issue, such as anxiety disorder, depression, PTSD, or bipolar disorder.
+Leaving any mental health disorder untreated is dangerous and unhealthy, but it is more risky whenKlonopin misuse is added to the mix.

 Klonopin Addiction Treatment and Family Help